resource-watch/ocean-watch-data/datasets/ocn_020_alt_chemical_concentrations/README.md

 ### Citation
 Global Ocean Biogeochemistry Analysis and Forecast (2021), E.U.
 Copernicus Marine Service Information [Dataset].
 Accessed through Resource Watch, (date). www.resourcewatch.org.

+##### Note: the Ocean Watch data team is in the process of updating the pre-processing workflow so this dataset can update monthly.
+The near real time processing script and associated files are also contained with-in this folder